 The 4% figure was later confirmed by the Trinity study which showed that a 4% withdrawal using 50/50 equity/bond allocation over a 30 yr period was successful 100% of the time.

 However, more recently, other research has suggested this figure is too high.
 For example, Wade Pfau suggests that in today’s low interest rate environment future returns on equities and bonds are likely to be lower and therefore a more realistic rate of 3% should be used.
-Most of the research I have seen is based on returns from the US market.

 The McKinsey report suggests returns for the 30 years to 2014 may have been exceptional and that we should expect significantly lower returns from both equities and bonds over the coming 20 years.